rafaeljusto/toglacier/README.md

 mitigate some crazy [ransomware](https://en.wikipedia.org/wiki/Ransomware) infection?
 Great!
 Here is a peace of software to help you do that, sending your data periodically to the cloud.
-For now it could be the [Amazon Glacier](https://aws.amazon.com/glacier/) or the [Google Cloud Storage Coldline](https://cloud.google.com/storage/archival/) services.
-It uses the [AWS SDK](https://aws.amazon.com/sdk-for-go/) and [Google Cloud SDK](https://github.com/GoogleCloudPlatform/google-cloud-go) behind the scenes, all honors go to the [Amazon developers](https://github.com/orgs/aws/people) and [Google developers](https://github.com/orgs/GoogleCloudPlatform/people).
+For now it could be the [Amazon Glacier](https://aws.amazon.com/glacier/) or the [Google Cloud Storage](https://cloud.google.com/storage/archival/) services.
+It uses the [AWS SDK](https://aws.amazon.com/sdk-for-go/) and [Google Cloud SDK](https://github.com/GoogleCloudPlatform/google-cloud-go) behind the scenes, all honors go to [Amazon developers](https://github.com/orgs/aws/people) and [Google developers](https://github.com/orgs/GoogleCloudPlatform/people).

 The program will first add all modified files (compared with the last sync) to a